Thai soldier’s deadly rampage reveals security lapses

 Anthony Davis, a security analyst who writes for the Jane’s defense publications, said it was premature to judge the response to the siege.

-There remained other concerns about how the worst mass shooting in Thai history was handled, particularly lapses in security.
+Other concerns linger about how the worst mass shooting in Thai history was handled, particularly lapses in security.

 On the night of the siege, a police perimeter kept bystanders only 100 meters from the shooting, within earshot of the automatic gunfire exploding in sudden bursts from a position security forces struggled to pinpoint.

-Around 8 a.m. the following morning, Thai special forces, still unable to locate the gunman, enlisted the help of a journalist, a drone operator for a local TV news channel.
-Camouflaged soldiers covered the 28-year-old on all sides as they escorted him into the mall’s basement, where authorities believed the gunman was hiding.
+The following morning, Thai special forces enlisted the help of a drone operator for a local TV news channel to locate the gunman.
+Camouflaged soldiers covered the 28-year-old man on all sides as they escorted him into the mall’s basement, where authorities believed the gunman was hiding.

 From there, the reporter maneuvered his thermal-sensing drone through shattered windows and into a supermarket’s cold storage room, broadcasting images of Jakrapanth and several apparent hostages back to police.

-The sharpshooters’ rain of fire at the gunman then began, and the rampage ended.
+That’s when the sharpshooters’ rain of fire at the gunman began and the rampage ended.

-On Sunday evening, less than 10 hours later, a foreign reporter was able to walk into the mall through an unlocked door that wasn’t behind police tape.
+On Sunday evening, less than 10 hours later, a foreign reporter was able to walk into the mall through an unlocked door that was not behind police tape.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.